Quality Control and Ethics: IRM’s Rigorous Donor Screening Process

 Step 3: Post-Collection Verification

-Only after a donation has passed all three stages—Strict Criteria, Comprehensive Medical Testing, and Post-Collection Verification—is it approved for cultivation in our lab.
+Only after a donation has passed all three stages.
+Strict Criteria, Comprehensive Medical Testing, and Post-Collection Verification.
+Is it approved for cultivation in our lab?

 Why This Matters

 These rigorous stem cell lab standards are the bedrock of patient safety.
 This process ensures that every patient at IRM receives a therapeutic product that is not only potent but also ethically sourced and vetted to the highest possible standard of purity and quality.
 When it comes to regenerative medicine, there is no room for compromise.
+Discover the benefits of stem cell therapy in Pakistan and how our standards make IRM a trusted leader nationwide.